-It was Mere and Ria who helped deliver (Tommy) Rangiwahia Mutu Ellison, the first Plunket baby, in 1906 – and later helped Dr King care for him when breastfeeding issues were causing him to lose weight and become unwell.
+Mere and Ria helped deliver Thomas Rangiwahia Mutu Ellison (Tommy), the first Plunket baby, in 1906 – and took baby Tommy to Dr King when breastfeeding issues were causing the baby to lose weight and become unwell.

 Wāhine toa – Women of strength

-Mere and Ria were the first in a long line of wāhine toa who have paved the way for Plunket, a service that is unlike anything else in the world.
+Mere and Ria, along with Lady Victoria Plunket, were the first in a long line of wāhine toa who have paved the way for Plunket, a service that is unlike anything else in the world.

-Whānau Āwhina/Plunket and Te Rūnanga o Ngāi Tahu have recently partnered to offer the Mere Harper and Ria Tikini Memorial Scholarship annually to a full-time nursing student of Ngāi Tahu descent.
+Whānau Āwhina Plunket and Te Rūnanga o Ngāi Tahu have partnered to offer the Mere Harper and Ria Tikini Memorial Scholarship annually to a full-time nursing student of Ngāi Tahu descent.